 National School District Providing Real-World Science

-By Dr. Cindy Vasquez, Ocean Connectors Advisory Board Member
+By Dr. Cindy Vasquez, Director of Educational Services at National School District and Ocean Connectors Advisory Board Member

 Ocean Connectors and Director Frances Kinney have been an integral part of the National School District (NSD) for nearly ten years.
 I first learned about Ocean Connectors when I became Principal at Kimball Elementary School in 2007.
 At that time, Ocean Connectors worked with NOAA scientists from the Southwest Fisheries Science Center to give Kimball students special access to the NOAA sea turtle research site in South San Diego Bay.